This post contains affiliate links, and we will be compensated if you make a purchase after clicking on the links.

 5. When should I schedule dental cleanings for my dog?

 About 80% of dogs over the age of three years have some form of dental disease.
 Unfortunately, pet owners often neglect to care for their pup’s teeth at home and rarely (if ever) schedule a professional dental cleaning appointment.
-Poor dental hygiene leads to periodontitis, leading to heart, liver, and kidney issues if left untreated.
+If left untreated, poor dental hygiene leads to periodontitis and heart, liver, and kidney issues.

-If you’re wondering whether it’s time to schedule your furry friend’s dental appointment, ask your veterinarian.
+Ask your veterinarian if you’re wondering whether it’s time to schedule your furry friend’s dental appointment.
 They can let you know if your pup is ready for it and reassure you that the procedure is safe.
-Plus, they can give you an estimate of the cost of having a dental cleaning done at their office.
+Plus, they can estimate the cost of dental cleaning at their office.

 6. Does my dog need Flea/Tick medication?